Skip to main content

 • Inaccessible buildings and health clinics

-• Poor inclusion of this group in planned health promotion campaigns
+• Ineffective inclusion of this group in planned health promotion campaigns

 • Low individual knowledge and confidence to undertake cancer screening

 In June 2024, Cancer Council Victoria was approached by Blind Sports and Recreation Victoria (BSRV) to run a cancer education session for female members.
-Cancer Council Victoria then worked with BSRV and BreastScreen Victoria (BSV) to run two health education sessions in late 2024 – one online and one in person in East Melbourne.
+Cancer Council Victoria collaborated with BSRV to run a cancer screening education session for female members.
+Cancer Council Victoria collaborated with BSRV to run two health education sessions in late 2024 – one online and one in person.

 Project description